robots4life/luscious-lucia/README.md

 } satisfies Actions;
 ```

 Go to your Prisma Studio on <a href="http://localhost:5555/" target="_blank">http://localhost:5555/</a>, select the `User` row and hit `Delete 1 record` to delete the previously created user.
+If you have any other users then delete all those as well so that you have zero records in the database.

 <img src="/docs/prisma_studio_delete_user.png">

-Go to the `signup` page and now let's create a user and a session stored as a cookie for that user.
+Go to the `signup` page and now let's create a new user and a session stored as a cookie for that new ser.

-I am using `JaneSmith8000` as username and `000987654321password` as password.
+Fill in the form values and submit the form.

+username : `JaneSmith8000`
+password : `000987654321password`

 <img src="/docs/create_new_user.png">